 How is this vital gear that men love to hate actually designed?

-Most athletes don’t spend a lot of time thinking about how the groin devices they depend on for protection are made.
+Most athletes don’t spend a lot of time thinking about how the devices they depend on for protection are made.
 A football player just dons his helmet and trusts that its advanced design will protect him from serious injury.
 After all, it’s designed with guidance from doctors, engineers, huge manufacturers (with a few lawyers and insurance companies sprinkled in too!).

 You may be surprised by the answer.

 An athletic cup is not a “cup”.
 It’s a genital protection system.

 Cupping your genitals, where the term “cup” came from, is not really what a cup needs to do.
 Think about this… when a male takes a shot to the groin there are actually two impacts; the first is the hit to the cup, the second is when the cup then hits your testicles.
 This second hit is what athletes think, and worry about.
 Good product design can directly influence this.